 Sacrococcygeal syndrome – chronic or acute coccygeal pain – coccyx hypomobility (stiffness), minor dislocation or arthrosis causing muscular pain, spasm or weakness to coccygeus, gluteal, obturator externus / internus with typically unilateral Arcus tendinosus tension, piriformis, gluteus minimus, quadratus femoris muscle spasms as well as internal hip rotators, gluteus medius, adductor longus and brevis, pectineus, tensor fascia lata and medial hamstrings.

 Coccygeal, sacral or pudendal nerve referred pain - pelvic pudendal neuralgia PN or pudendal nerve entrapment PNE:

-In women - rectal or perineum pelvic floor pain, pain in the labia, internal vaginal wall muscle pain with trigger points, burning clitoris pain and persistent hypersensitivity genital arousal disorder (PGAD) or clitoral hypo-sensitivity and numbness, lower abdominal and inner thigh pain.
+In women - rectal or perineum pelvic floor pain, pain in the labia, internal vaginal wall muscle pain with trigger points, clitoris pain and the persistent hypersensitivity genital arousal disorder (PGAD) or clitoral hypo-sensitivity and numbness, lower abdominal and inner thigh pain.

 In men, chronic referred pain to the inner thigh, groin, pelvic floor, testicles and penis.